newrelic/newrelic-dotnet-buildpack-tile/README.md

             - click "SELECT PLAN" button
             - specify the instance name
             - click "CREATE"
-        - "restage" the application using **"cf restage YOUR_APPNAME"** from the command line
+        - "restage" the application using "cf restage YOUR_APPNAME" from the command line

 <br/>
 * Bind your application to New Relic using User-Provided-Service
     - Create a user-provided-service with the word "newrelic" embedded as part of the service name
     - add the following credentials to the user-rpovided-service:
-        - "licenseKey" This is New Relic License Key - **REQUIRED**
+        - "licenseKey" This is New Relic License Key - <strong>REQUIRED</strong>
-        - "appName"    If you want to change the app name in New Relic use this property - **OPTIONAL**
+        - "appName"    If you want to change the app name in New Relic use this property - <strong>OPTIONAL</strong>
         - sample CUPS command: ```cf cups my-newrelic-svc -p "licenseKey,appName"```
             - you will be prompted to provide values for licenseKey and appName<br/>
     - push your application in one of the following ways: